jkaewprateep/TF_filters_locations-2/README.md

 🧸💬 Tensorflow for object locators, filters and convolution is enough for tracking objects from the plain background and we plan to add DCT ( discrete frequency transform for colours image ).
 This method is a filters method and different than our previous method detects an object by convolution and scaling or scanning the image for object similarity.

 #### 🐑💬 The true skills of AI is problem transformation, this is parameters for snakes games. ####
+🐬🥀💬 Intercepts is harder to determine the target objective but it benefits from it based on the shortest path always on the side of the basements to protect.
 ```
 coeff_01 = ball_y_value - player_y_value
 coeff_02 = ball_x_value - player_x_value